Keurig Dr Pepper Inc. [KDP] – Mismatched value: Check Out the Fundamental Analysis

-Keurig Dr Pepper Inc. [NYSE: KDP] dipped by -2.93% on the last trading session, reaching $24.51 price per share at the time.
-Keurig Dr Pepper Inc. represents 1.43B in outstanding shares, while the company has a total market value of $34.96B with the latest information.
+Keurig Dr Pepper Inc. [NYSE: KDP] gained by 3.67% on the last trading session, reaching $20.32 price per share at the time.
+Keurig Dr Pepper Inc. represents 1.50B in outstanding shares, while the company has a total market value of $30.48B with the latest information.

 Keurig Dr Pepper Inc. [NYSE:KDP]: Analyst Rating and Earnings